FRRouting/frr/doc/user/zebra.rst

 When using the Linux Kernel as a forwarding plane, routes are installed with a metric of 20 to the kernel.
-Please note that the kernel's metric value bears no resemblence to FRR's RIB metric or admin distance.
+Please note that the kernel's metric value bears no resemblance to FRR's RIB metric or admin distance.
 It merely is a way for the Linux Kernel to decide which route to use if it has multiple routes for the same prefix from multiple sources.
 An example here would be if someone else was running another routing suite besides